shirish93/shirish93.github.io/_posts/2024-01-01-leadership-styles.md

 3. **Personal:** The guidance, mentorship, and interpersonal skills nurtuturing individual growth.
 4. **Inspirational/Celebrity:** The impact on a broader community through exceptional work and influence.

 By exploring these dimensions, leaders can identify their unique strengths and areas for development, and improve on growth accordingly.
 For followers, the framework allows a quick way to evaluate the diverse leadership styles they encounter.
-This enables them to identify the leaders who resonate most with their individual needs and aspirations.
+This lets them identify the leaders who resonate most with their individual needs and aspirations.

 It's important to understand that a leader can excel at any one of these skills, and make for an excellent example for their charges, while failing in all the others.
 Or they can focus on building multiple strengths, and provide well-rounded guidance to others.
 Regardless, the framework provides an opportunity for flexibility in interpretating what a good engineering leader can be.

 ___

 Imagine a software engineer drawn to the technical brilliance of a solutions architect.
-A product owner is inspired and motivated to push herself harder bu the philosophical leadership of another leader.
-This framework encourages such nuanced appreciation, conceding that different leaders excel in different dimensions, and they contribute uniquely to the collective success of an engineering team.
+A product owner who is inspired and motivated to push herself harder by the philosophical leadership of another leader.
+This framework encourages such nuanced appreciation, acknowledging that different leaders excel in different dimensions, and every single leader contributes uniquely to the collective success of an engineering team.

 A quote often (wrongly) attributed to Mark Twain goes: _Only kings, presidents, editors, and people with tapeworms have the right to use the editorial ‘we’._ Despite that, I will refer to myself in the plural hereon, as the framework, once out in the work doesn't belong to my person anymore.
 Let us proceed.
 Throughout this essay, we explore each dimension in depth, exploring key attributes, strengths, and potential limitations of each.
 We showcase real-world examples of engineering leaders who embody these characteristics, clarifying the impact of their diverse styles.

 #### Spiritual Leadership

 A spiritual leader shows the path...and vision...for the long term.
 They may not guide you technically, or help you in your day-to-day work, but their vision and mission of what is to be done, and what should be done is so strong, you can't but be allured by the possibilities.
-You are driven to your work to work towards their vision, overcoming for their other potential deficiencies in technical or personal aspects by finding other means.
+You are driven to your work to get towards their vision, overcoming for their other potential deficiencies in technical or personal aspects by finding other means.

 * **Key Attributes:** Vision setting, purpose definition, ethical leadership, creating a strong team culture.
 * **Strengths:** Motivates and inspires teams, creates a sense of community, drives innovation through shared values.